Leon Goretzka: 2019–20 season

-2020–21 season
+2020–2024

 On 24 September 2020, Goretzka scored a goal in a 2–1 win over Sevilla after extra time in the 2020 UEFA Super Cup.
 In April 2021, he missed the second leg against Paris Saint-Germain in the Champions League quarter-finals due to muscle problems.
 However, he ended the season winning his third consecutive Bundesliga title.

-2021–22 season

-Ahead of the season, Goretzka was assigned the number 8 shirt left vacant by Javi Martínez.
-On 17 August 2021, Goretzka conquered the 2021 DFL-Super Cup with Bayern, playing the full 90 minutes.
-On 16 September, Bayern announced that Goretzka had signed a new contract, keeping him at the club until 2026.
+Ahead of the 2021–22 season, Goretzka was assigned the number 8 shirt left vacant by Javi Martínez.
+On 17 August 2021, Goretzka clinched the 2021 DFL-Super Cup with Bayern, playing the full 90 minutes.
+A month later, on 16 September, Bayern announced that Goretzka had signed a new contract, keeping him at the club until 2026.

-2022–23 season

 On 12 October 2022, he scored a brace in a 4–2 away win over Viktoria Plzeň, in which Bayern secured their qualification to the Champions League knockout phase.
+On 24 January 2024, he made his 200th appearance for Bayern in all competitions in a 1–0 victory over Union Berlin.

 International career

 Youth

 On 15 October 2010, Goretzka made his Germany national U-16 football team debut in a friendly against Northern Ireland.
 He scored in the 3–2 victory.
 On 24 August 2011, he made his Germany national U-17 football team debut against Turkey in a 4–0 victory.
 In May 2012, he captained the Germany national U-17 football team at the 2012 UEFA European Under-17 Championship in Slovenia and led the German U-17 team all the way to the final against the Netherlands.
 In the final, Goretzka scored the first goal of the match; his goal was compensated in stoppage time, taking the scoreline to 1–1.
 The subsequent penalty shoot-out was won by the Netherlands.
 On 8 August 2013, he debuted for the Germany national U-21 football team under Horst Hrubesch in a 0–0 draw against France, in which he had a magnificent match.

-Goretzka was contacted by the Polish national team but rejected the offer as he is not aware of any Polish background.
+Goretzka was contacted by the Poland national team but rejected the offer as he is not aware of any Polish background.